malklera/mutual-funds/README.md

 TODO/DONE: Look for the proper way of dealing with user input, the current way works, but i do not like it, look into bufio.Scanner

-TODO: Sanitaze user input when dealing with numbers of shares
+TODO/DONE: Sanitaze user input when dealing with numbers of shares

-TODO: When adding a new fund ask for url only, and get the info, show to the user and ask if accept to add it
+TODO/DONE: When adding a new fund ask for url only, and get the info, show to the user and ask if accept to add it

 TODO: Make it pretty with some cli framework, melkey show one